PyPSA/PyPSA/doc/optimal_power_flow.rst

-where ``snapshots`` is an iterable of snapshots, ``solver_name`` is a string, e.g. "gurobi" or "glpk", ``extra_functionality`` is a function of network and snapshots that is called before the solver, ``solver_options`` is a dictionary of flags to pass to the solver and ``keep_files`` means that the ``.lp`` file is saved.
+where ``snapshots`` is an iterable of snapshots, ``solver_name`` is a string, e.g. "gurobi" or "glpk", ``extra_functionality`` is a function of network and snapshots that is called before the solver (see below), ``solver_options`` is a dictionary of flags to pass to the solver and ``keep_files`` means that the ``.lp`` file is saved.